Trichomoniasis can sometimes be difficult to diagnose because symptoms are similar to those of other sexually transmitted infections (STIs).

 If the test shows you have trichomoniasis, it's very important that your current sexual partner and any other recent partners are also tested and treated.
 The staff at the clinic or GP surgery can discuss with you which of your sexual partners may need to be tested.

 If possible, tell your sexual partner and any ex-partners so they can get tested and treated as well.
-If you don't want to do this, the clinic can usually do it for you (it's called partner notification and the clinic won't reveal who you are).
+If you do not want to do this, the clinic can usually do it for you (it's called partner notification and the clinic will not reveal who you are).

 If you've had trichomoniasis and have been cured, there's no need to tell any future partners.